minecraft-addon-tools/minecraft-addon-tools.github.io/input/tutorials/getting-started.md

 4. Select `Create new World`
 5. On the Left-hand side of the screen, under `Add-Ons`, select `Behavior Packs`
    * You should see "Getting started" as an option.
-6. Click on "Getting Started"
+6. Click on "Getting Started Behaviors"
 7. Select the `+` button to add it to your world.
-8. You will be prompted to disable achievements which you must accept.
+8. You may be prompted to disable achievements which you must accept.
 9. On the Left-hand side of the screen, under `Edit Settings`, select `Game`
 10. Scroll down and turn on `Use Experimental Gameplay`
-11. confirm you wish to change this setting.
+11. Confirm you wish to change this setting.
 12. Give your world a name if you wish
 13. Press the `Create` button to enter the world.